-World Population Day is celebrated at International level to spread knowledge about Population issues around the globe.
-The Theme for this year (2017) is Family Planning: Empowering People, Developing Nations.
-In 2016, the day was celebrated with theme: 'How to safeguard the health and rights of women and girls now'.
+World Census Day is celebrated at International level to spread knowledge about Population issues around the globe.
+In 2020, the day was celebrated with theme: 'How to safeguard the health and rights of women and girls now'.

 World Population Day was first started on 11 July in 1987, the day world population reached five billion people.
 On 31 October 2011, World population reached 7 billion and hence this day is celebrated as 7 billion day.
 Many organizations around the world celebrate this day by arranging special campaigns and programs to educated people about global population issues.
 They are working closely with Government Organizations, NGO's and numerous non-profit organizations to spread the message.

 World Population may simply refer to total number of living humans on Earth.
 According to latest estimates of United States Census Bureau (USCB), World Population is estimated to be 7.023 billion.
 World Population has witnesses a rapid growth in the last 200 years.
 Countries like China and India together constitutes 37% of the total world population.
 Also Asia with 4.2 billion people has largest population continent wise.
 It accounts for over 60% of the world population as compared to other continents around the world.

 Growth of World Population